Fear, Courage and Being an Author

 As for my thesis....well many of you will have read my blogs on the tumultuous road to my thesis.
 The fear of failure I was up against every day…even right until the very end.
 Something you may not know was that my cook book was finished and ready to go about 8 weeks before the end of my thesis.
 As I needed to narrow my focus right down to get that thesis over the line I had to wait to release it.
 I physically recall the disappointment as I cried at the kitchen table with my husband feeling like I had failed despite all my work.
 Of course I had not failed, it just felt like it at the time.

 What I did not know though was that year, the year of 2015 where I had another baby, finished my first cook book and finished my thesis provided me with a foundation for many years to come.
-It gave me with the courage to go to a publisher and tell them about my dreams for the books I intended on writing (you can read about this here).
+It gave me with the courage to go to a publisher and tell them about my dreams for the books I intended on writing.
 It gave me the courage to attempt writing this next book in less then six months while still working and running a business.
 Have I been faced with fears in these last few months – absolutely.
 At times the fear has been very palpable.
 We chose not to get paid an advance for this book for better royalties.
 This has been so hard while struggling to pay for two children in daycare.

 But I am learning that fear is a good thing.
 Fear means you are doing something that will stretch you, that you can grow from.
 Every time I think I am stuck – I remember those long hard months writing my thesis, sometimes 20 hours a day, sleep deprived and so scared of letting my family down.
 I remember how we self published my cook book on a shoe string budget.
 We sourced everything from the photographers to the printers all ourselves.
 In fact, the night before the invoice for the copy editor was due we borrowed money from a friend to pay for this - Cara I will never forget this thank you.